-My main areas of research are sociology of religion, political sociology and social and political theory.
-I am a leading specialist on Russian Orthodoxy and religion-state relations in Russia.
+My main areas of research are sociology of religion, political sociology, and social and political theory.
+I am a leading specialist on the global connections and dynamics of far-right Christianity, of Russian Orthodoxy and religion-state relations in Russia.

 From 2016 until 2022, I directed the >> Postsecular Conflicts Research Group at the University of Innsbruck, specialized in sociological and interdisciplinary research on religion in contemporary society.
 The theoretical focus of our work was on social theories of secularization and post-secularity as well as normative political theories on religion & democracy and religion in the public sphere.
 Our mostly qualitative empirical research revolved around religious and secular actors in value-conflicts and the polarization of the religious field in liberal and conservative currents.
 With a strong regional focus on Russia and the former Soviet Union and a special attention to transnational and global religious dynamics, the Postsecular Conflicts Research Group has produced pathbreaking research on transnational moral conservative norm mobilization, the Russian Orthodox Church as a global norm entrepreneur, religion-state relations in Russia and Europe and global resistances to LGBT rights.